 Bipolar treatment begins with a proper diagnosis by a qualified physician.
-Dr. Mohammad’s experience has shown that not every patient suffering with bipolar disorder responds to the same medication.
+Our experience has shown that not every patient suffering with bipolar disorder responds to the same medication.
 Only after a comprehensive evaluation, which takes into account a patient’s unique needs and issues, can the proper therapy be given along with the appropriate mood stabilizing medications.

-Las Virgenes Behavioral and Medical Clinic is one of the few places in the country that provides expert bipolar treatment and care as an outpatient service.
+Our outpatient detox program is one of the few places in the country that provides expert bipolar treatment and care as an outpatient service.

 Anxiety disorders, such as post-traumatic stress disorder, panic disorder and obsessive-compulsive disorder, are among the most common mental conditions in the U.S. Those living with excessive anxiety can experience painful episodes lasting as long six months.
 These episodes can paralyze people and disrupt their lives and the lives of their families.